awsdocs/amazon-fsx-windows-user-guide/doc_source/high-availability-multiAZ.md

 When you create a Multi\-AZ file system, you specify two subnets, one for the preferred file server, and one for the standby file server\.
 The two subnets you choose must be in different Availability Zones within the same AWS Region\.

-For in\-AWS applications, we recommend that you launch your clients in the same Availability Zone as your preferred file server to reduce cross\-AZ data transfer costs and minimize latency\.
+For in\-AWS applications, we recommend that you launch your clients in the same Availability Zone as your preferred file server to minimize latency\.

 ### File system elastic network interfaces<a name="file-system-eni-fsxw"></a>